13 Great Miami Restaurants Where You Can Actually Find Parking guide image

 Just in case you are also sick of circling the block ad nauseam.

-To live in Miami is to exist in an endless state of circling the block, wide-eyed and frantic, screaming out, “Is that a spot?!” every eight seconds.
-There are simply too many cars and not enough parking spots in this city, and we’re getting a little tired of nervously sweating in the driver’s seat, worrying about whether or not we’re going to make our reservation.
+To live in Miami is to exist in an endless state of circling the block, wide-eyed and frantic, screaming out, “Is that a spot?!” (it's not, there is actually a scooter parked there).
+There are simply too many cars in this city, and we’re getting a little tired of nervously sweating in the driver’s seat, worrying about whether or not we’re going to make our reservation.
 If you’re feeling the same way, try one of the places on this guide.
 These are our favorite restaurants with easy-to-find, relatively inexpensive (or, in some cases, free) parking.

 THE SPOTS